tmischke999/QA-Academy/Curriculum/Month_6_Capstone/Capstone/Week_3_Capstone_Execution_2.md

 ## **Objective**

-Finalize the capstone project with automation and performance testing.
+Finalize the capstone project by applying advanced testing techniques, including automation and performance testing.
+Students will execute API and UI automation scripts based on their test plan, analyze performance metrics, and compile results into a comprehensive test summary report.
+This phase emphasizes integrating multiple testing methods to simulate real-world QA workflows and prepare deliverables suitable for portfolio presentation.

 ---